 It is predicted that without additional efforts to reduce greenhouse gas emissions, the Earth’s surface temperatures will increase between 3.7°C and 4.8°C by 2100, relative to the average temperature from 1850-1900.
 However, if we reduce greenhouse gas emissions by 40 to 70 per cent by 2050, the average warming is likely to stay below 2°C.

 Climate change is already affecting our climate.
 It is likely to impact our agriculture and other climate-sensitive industries, our native ecosystems, infrastructure, health and biosecurity, as well as having broader social and economic impacts.

-New Zealand can expect to see changes in wind patterns, storm tracks, the occurrence of droughts and frosts and the frequency of heavy rainfall events as well as rising temperatures.
+New Zealand can expect to see changes in wind and sea current patterns, storm tracks, the occurrence of droughts and frosts and the frequency of heavy rainfall events, as well as rising temperatures.
 The impacts of climate change in New Zealand will become more pronounced as time goes on.

 Watch a video on the science of climate change